-- 50 The members of the Coordinating and Planning Commission (CPCCouncil (MCC)) who are Ministers of Word and - Sacrament or elders shall constitute the Board of Trustees of the Presbytery of Florida, Inc. The - 52 moderator The Moderator of the presbytery and the stated clerk of the presbytery are authorized to execute on behalf of the Trustees any - deed or other legal papers relating to property transactions or other corporate matters, when such action has been properly approved by the presbytery or the MCC. - 54 has been properly approved by the presbytery or the CPC.
+- 18 The members of the Ministry Coordinating Council (MCC) who are ministers of Word and Sacrament or - 19 elders shall constitute the Board of Trustees of the Presbytery of Florida, Inc. The Moderator of the - 20 presbytery and the stated clerk of the presbytery are authorized to execute on behalf of the Trustees any - deed or other legal papers relating to property transactions or other corporate matters, when such action - has been properly approved by the presbytery or the MCC.

-55 SECTION IV - Ministries of the Presbytery-Committees
+SECTION IV - Ministries of the Presbytery